Pine Bush Central School District Kindergarten Screening

 The Pine Bush Central School District schedules kindergarten registration and screening in April and May for children who will be entering school in the upcoming school year.

-To schedule an appointment, parents of eligible children should contact the main office of the elementary school designated for the attendance area in which they reside beginning March 18.
+To schedule an appointment, parents of eligible children should contact the main office of the elementary school designated for the attendance area in which they reside.
+Appointments can be made beginning in March.

 - Pine Bush Elementary School (845) 744-2031, ext.
 4300